WWE Network

-WWE Network is a subscription video on-demand over-the-top streaming service and digital television network owned by the American entertainment company WWE.
-It primarily distributes original professional wrestling events, films, television and documentary series, and a 24-hour linear channel produced by the eponymous professional wrestling promotion, alongside acquired programming from other wrestling promotions.
+WWE Network is a subscription video on-demand over-the-top streaming service and digital television network owned by the American professional wrestling promotion WWE, a division of TKO Group Holdings.
+The service primarily carries the company's library content, including past television programming and pay-per-view events from the promotion and other companies that had been acquired by WWE (such as WCW), original programming (including documentaries and in-ring programming), as well as streaming of WWE pay-per-view events at no additional charge.

 The service relied on technology developed by MLB Advanced Media and BAMTech, prior to Endeavor Streaming assuming technical operations of the service in 2019.
-Although operating primarily as a standalone service, the distribution model of the WWE Network varies by market, where it can be available as an integrated service through licensing agreements with third party providers, depending on the markets.
+Although operating primarily as a standalone service, the distribution model of the WWE Network varies by market, where it can be available as an integrated service through licensing agreements with third-party providers, depending on the markets.
 The standalone service contains a premium and a free tier.

-WWE Network was launched on February 24, 2014, in the United States, in Canada in July of that year, and expanded to the Asia-Pacific region and select European countries in August.
+WWE Network launched on February 24, 2014 in the United States, as a digital successor to the WWE Classics on Demand service.
+It launched in Canada in July of that year and expanded to the Asia–Pacific region and select European countries in August.
 The United Kingdom received the service in February 2015, and was made available in the Middle East and parts of Africa that March, and to India in November.
 It was launched in additional European and Asian countries in January 2016.
 Upon launch, the WWE Network was met with positive reception of its content library, but was criticized for technical problems.
 The service had 1.5 million subscribers by October 30, 2020.

-In 2021, NBCUniversal Television and Streaming acquired exclusive rights to distribute WWE Network in the United States, merging WWE content onto the premium tier of its own streaming service Peacock, and the standalone WWE Network was discontinued in the region that April.
-Similar distribution arrangements with streaming services in other territories have followed, discontinuing the standalone WWE network in Canada, MENA, India, Indonesia, Philippines, South Africa, and Australia.
+Beginning in 2021, WWE began to phase out WWE Network, and began reaching agreements with domestic streaming services owned by local rightsholders (such as Peacock in the United States, Binge in Australia, and Disney+ in the Philippines and Indonesia) to carry its content instead.
+In 2024, WWE then announced an agreement with Netflix, under which it will hold the streaming rights to its content internationally beginning in January 2025; the agreement was part of one that granted Netflix the rights to WWE Raw in the United States and internationally.
+WWE Network ceased standalone operations in the vast majority of its remaining countries as of January 1, 2025.
+It remains active for an indeterminate period of time in a small number of territories where Netflix's contract will not take immediate effect due to pre-existing agreements.